Peppercorn vs Pepper: Botanical Distinction and Culinary Applications

 What Exactly Is Peppercorn?
 A Botanical Breakdown

-So why “peppercorn”?
-Because they’re spicy, round, and were historically called “pepper” by spice traders back when botany wasn't a thing.
+Traded along ancient routes from India to Europe, peppercorn was once worth its weight in gold — a testament to its enduring culinary value.
+So why "peppercorn"?
+Because they're spicy, round, and were historically called "pepper" by spice traders back when botanical classification wasn't a science.

 Piper nigrum plant bearing peppercorns